muhammdiffat/ESP32-RFIDSmartDoorLock/README.md

 This project can be re-registered using Blynk IoT push button.
 Registered card are kept in EEPROM.

+IDE used for this project is Arduino IDE.

 Also, this is a project for final assignment of Microcontroller.
 So, be free to use this code.

 # Stuff you need